 Silk resigns from the university.
 His wife dies.
 In general, he blames the world; more specifically the press and university, for his wife’s death.
 He has an affair with a 35-year-old woman; they die in a mysterious accident that is inaccurately reported by newspapers reporting rumor and colleague’ distortion rather than fact.

-An individual’s objective truth is an oxymoron.
-There is good and evil in the world but it is defined by society’s acceptance.
-The same is true for morality and amorality.
+Phillip Roth implies objective truth is an oxymoron.
+Are good and evil in the world only defined by society’s acceptance?
+Is the same true for morality and amorality?

 PTSD -The veteran husband, now ex-husband, is stained as a soldier trained to kill by the military.
 He is expected to return from Vietnam as though the past is past.
 However, the past is never past; it lives in memory and acts on the future.
 It is his stain.